The Doctor of Public Health (DrPH) Program

 Do DrPH applicants have to take the GRE?

-Yes, the DrPH program requires the GRE as part of its admissions requirements.
-Please contact the DrPH program for guidance on the GRE via email at jhsph-drph [at] jhu.edu.
+The DrPH program no longer requires the GRE as part of its admissions requirements.
+Please contact the DrPH program with any admissions related questions via email at jhsph-drph [at] jhu.edu.

 What are acceptable quantitative and verbal GRE scores for the DrPH program?